-- Drizzle roughly 1 tbsp of oil and ½tbsp lemon over the drained lentils, add a little salt and pepper and stir to mix.
+- Drizzle roughly 1 tablespoon of oil and ½tbsp lemon over the drained lentils, add a little salt and pepper and stir to mix.
 Divide the lentils between serving plates then top with chunks of salmon, cucumber, tomato, and avocado.
 Place some asparagus to one side of the place.
 Drizzle over the remaining olive oil, lemon and a little salt and black pepper then serve.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.